AndrewFasano/DPA/labs/LAB01/README.md

 7) CHECK IN: show the instructor the command you built, the results, and the minimum/maximum values you found.

-## Binary Bomb
+## Binary Bomb No longer a part of lab -  moved into A01
 ### Motivation
 For our next challenge, you are going to defuse a cyber bomb!
 Your goal is to stop it from printing *BOOM* in a few ways.
 This will require some basic reverse engineering and possibly even factoring a number.

 ### System Setup
 Inside your base environment, make sure you have gdb installed, the provided `bomb` binary, and the sample defuse.txt file.
-To run the provided script use `gdb --commands=defuse.txt ./bomb`.
+To run the provided script use `gdb --command=defuse.txt ./bomb`.

 ### Tasks
 1) Compile the bomb and read the source code - is it possible to come up with a set of inputs to defuse it looking at the source?